Extra Hikes And Things To Do In Machu Picchu

 Huayna Picchu Mountain Information

-The famous Huayna Picchu Mountain which translated from Quechua means Young Mountain, is located at 2,667m/8,750ft above sea level and is part of the Andean foothills bordering the Amazon.
-Huayna Picchu is a very popular hike from the Machu Picchu Citadel.
+The famous Huayna Picchu Mountain (Quechua for Young Mountain), is located at 2,667m/8,750ft, and is part of the Andean foothills bordering the Amazon.
+Huayna Picchu is a very popular hike within the Machu Picchu Citadel.
 If you wish to add this hike on your tour or trek, it’s imperative to book early.

 Hike up to Machu Picchu Mountain